I have been working in the human services field since 1996, primarily working with people with developmental disabilities.

 Well, it feels like everyone, but really it's likely a specific group.
-It's a group of employees, and possibly the boss is in on it, that have decided to target you for abuse and harassment.
+It's a group of employees, and possibly the boss is in on it, that have decided you're the target for abuse and harassment.
 They've made life incredibly difficult for you.
 You've called in sick more often.
-You're having stomach problems and your blood pressure has skyrocketed.
+You're having stomach problems, and your blood pressure has skyrocketed.

 This is a description, from the victim's viewpoint, of someone subjected to workplace bullying and something called mobbing.

 In very simple terms, mobbing is emotional abuse committed by a group on a targeted individual.
 I mean, this is nothing new.
 It happens at home, it happens at school, and, of course, it happens at work.
 A group of people decide to team up and bully, harass and intimidate one person that they are jealous of or who they consider weak and vulnerable.